jameswatts/cake-dependency/Docs/Documentation/Dependency-Injection.md

 Using dependency injection allows you to specify dependencies separate from the instantiation logic, favoring composition from a configuration external to the class's hierarchy.

-As a more elborate example, here we have a class which relies upon another dependency.
+As a more elaborate example, here we have a class which relies upon another dependency.
 For this, we'll create a class which will serve as the look-up for the book's "title" based upon it's ISBN number.

 ```php
 class Library {